wingedfox/dgeni-alive/README.md

 2. Added controller and factory templates
 3. Added links to internal/external components and types to method params
 4. Added api-index component to show title API page
+5. Added @deprecated, @since and @access tags
-5. Built-in docs server
+6. Built-in docs server
-6. TBD
+7. TBD

 ## How it works
 1. Configure Dgeni package